python/cpython/Doc/library/asyncio-eventloop.rst

    be used to cancel the callback.

    *callback* will be called exactly once.
-If two callbacks are scheduled for exactly the same time, it is undefined which will be called first.
+If two callbacks are scheduled for exactly the same time, it is undefined which one will be called first.

    The optional positional *args* will be passed to the callback when